thegetty/bronze-guidelines/content/vocabulary/overlay.md

 ---

 <div class="backmatter">
-Note: The terms “{{< q-def "inlay" >}}” and “overlay” are often used indiscriminately, but they differ in one main regard: inlays are inserted into the bronze surface, whereas overlays are set on top of the surface.
+Note: The terms “{% def "inlay" %}” and “overlay” are often used indiscriminately, but they differ in one main regard: inlays are inserted into the bronze surface, whereas overlays are set on top of the surface.
 </div>

-{{< q-figure-group grid="3" id="fig-223, fig-340, fig-346, fig-347" class="column" >}}
+{% figuregroup "3", "fig-223, fig-340, fig-346, fig-347", "column" %}

 ## To Be Distinguished From